The two definitions of the index difference: Preliminaries on --Theory and Clifford algebras

-\begin{proof} Fix $c_{s,t}\in\cS^{s,t}$ and let $c_{p,q}\in\cS^{p,q}$ be obtained by restriction.
+\begin{lemma} If $H$ is infinite dimensional, the space $\cS^{p,q}=\cS^{p,q} (H)$ is contractible.
+Moreover, if $s \geq p$, $t \geq q$, then the forgetful map $\cS^{s,t} \to \cS^{p,q}$ is a Serre fibration with contractible fibers. \end{lemma} \begin{proof} Fix $c_{s,t}\in\cS^{s,t}$ and let $c_{p,q}\in\cS^{p,q}$ be obtained by restriction.
 Let $U=U(H)$ be the group of isometries of $H$, equipped with the norm topology.
-This group acts by conjugation on $\cS^{s,t}$, and the action is transitive.
+This group acts by conjugation on $\cS^{s,t}$, and the action is transitive, by the structure theory of Clifford modules.
 Let $U_{p,q} \subset U$ be the stabilizer of $c_{p,q}$.
 This is the group of all $\Cl^{p,q}$-linear and even isometries.
 By Kuiper's theorem \cite{Kui}, $U \simeq *$.
 By Morita equivalences and ampleness, $U_{p,q}$ is homeomorphic to either the group of isometries of an infinite-dimensional Hilbert space over $\bR, \bC$ or $\bH$ or a product of such.
 Thus $U_{p,q} \simeq *$ by \cite{Kui} as well.
 The space $\cS^{p,q}$ is the homogeneous space $U/U_{p,q}$ and so is contractible.
 The forgetful map can be identified with the $U_{p,q}/U_{s,t}$-bundle $U/U_{s,t} \to U/U_{p,q}$ and so the proof is complete.
-To make this argument valid, it remains to be shown that $U \to \cS^{p,q}$ has local sections (so that $U \to \cS^{p,q}$ is a $U^{p,q}$-principal bundle).
+To make this argument valid, it remains to be shown that $U \to \cS^{p,q}$ has local sections (so that $U \to \cS^{p,q}$ is a $U_{p,q}$-principal bundle).
 For this, use that a $\Cl^{p,q}$-structure can be viewed as an orthogonal representation of the finite group $G$ generated by symbols $e_i, \eps_j, \iota$, subject to the Clifford relations and invoke the following general lemma (take $V$ to be the sum of all irreducible $\Cl^{p,q}$-modules). \end{proof}